eippertlab/cardiac-artefact-removal/README.md

 ### Main Processing ###
 **main.py** is a wrapper script which can be used to detail the stages of analysis to run.
 These steps include:

-* Data Import (incl. downsampling, r-peak event annotation, stimulus artefact removal, file concatenation)
+* Data Import (incl. downsampling, r-peak event annotation, stimulus artefact removal, filtering, file concatenation)
 * Cardiac artefact removal via:
   * PCA_OBS (Principal Component Analysis Optimal Basis Sets)
   * ICA (Independent Components Analysis, including variants involving anteriorly re-referenced data and applying ICA separately to the lumbar and cervical spinal patch of electrodes)
   * SSP (Signal Space Projection with varying numbers of projectors)
+  * CCA (Canonical Correlation Analysis with varying numbers of components)
+  * DSS (Denoising Separation of Sources with varying numbers of components)
 * Signal enhancement analysis via:
   * CCA (Canonical Correlation Analysis)
+  * DSS (Denoising Separation of Sources)

 ### Metrics ###
 Scripts contained in **/Metrics** are used to compute the: